gpiechnik2/globeexplorer/README.md

 | ffuf      | Tool used for fuzzing                                                                         | https://github.com/ffuf/ffuf                  |

 # todo
-- make crawling asynchronous
+- Create asynchronous crawling
-- setup.py
-- deploy to PyPi
+- Deploy to PyPi
-- add Dockerfile.base
-- push to dockerhub
-- add Dockerfile and modules in the example directory
+- Add the example script together with modules and Dockerfile in the examples directory
+- Add Dockerfile.base and push it to to the dockerhub

 # License
 Not included yet